Totodore/totodore.github.io/content/serde-wrapper.md

 * `Value` is heap-heavy: Parsing large messages fragments memory and reduces throughput.
 * Two-pass deserialization means doubling the amount of work.

-## Annotated Fields
+## &nbsp;&nbsp;&nbsp;&nbsp; 2.
+Another naive solution: annotated fields

 Users could put `#[serde(deserialize_with = "...")]` on binary fields to inject the binary buffer manually during deserialization.
 Unfortunately, Serde does not allow custom deserialization functions to access external state (like the binary buffer queue) in a clean way.
 This would also force the user to think about specifying this.
 And it doesn't solve the other issues such as the support for multiple arguments.

 I wanted to stick with Serde’s ecosystem but needed more control.
 Thankfully serde is incredibly flexible.

-# A custom serializer/deserializer
+# The optimal solution: a custom serializer/deserializer

+Hence I had three main issues:
+* Tuples/arrays should be used for variadics and `Vec` for sequences, an issue induced by the use of an intermediate representation like `serde_json::Value` which makes it impossible to differentiate, as they are both represented as sequences.
+* Binary payload reinjection should happen at any level without iterating over an intermediate representation.
+* In order to get rid of the intermediate representation, the event name should be deserialized in a lazy manner without parsing the full payload up front.

 Eventually, I decided to write a custom deserializer that wraps `serde_json::Deserializer` — this gave me:

 1. **Lazy deserialization**: I can extract just the event name without parsing the full payload up front, and defer deeper parsing until we’ve routed the event.
-2. **Stateful deserialization**: I can track and inject external binary buffers at the correct locations.
-3. **Precise handling of tuples vs arrays**: I can control how sequences are interpreted and enforce variadic behavior only where expected.
+2. **Precise handling of tuples vs arrays**: I can control how sequences are interpreted and enforce variadic behavior only where expected.
+3. **Binary buffer reinjection**: I can track and inject external binary buffers at the correct locations with stateful deserialization.

 Serde uses the [visitor pattern] for deserialization which makes it extremely modular by separating the incoming data side from the type defintion side.
 This pattern will be used for all the following features.

 [visitor pattern]: https://en.wikipedia.org/wiki/Visitor_pattern

-## 1. Lazy deserialization
+## &nbsp;&nbsp;&nbsp;&nbsp; 1.
+Lazy deserialization

 Here is a quick example on how we can deserialize only the first element of a sequence by using a `FirstElement` struct that will be a serde [visitor](https://serde.rs/impl-deserialize.html#the-visitor-trait) and a [deserialize seed](https://docs.rs/serde/latest/serde/de/trait.DeserializeSeed.html).
-Thanks to this we can map any kind of data with any type in a statically defined manner.
+This allows us to map any kind of data to any type in a statically defined manner.

 ```rust
 /// A seed that can be used to deserialize only the 1st element of a sequence